The Ultimate Guide to a Successful Headshots Photoshoot

 Our core focus is corporate headshots NYC for HR and employer brand teams, executive portraits for founders and leadership, and leadership portraits for communications leads who need assets that work across pitch decks, media kits, and speaking bios.
 We are not a volume mill.
 We are not a pop-up booth at a trade show.
 We are a crew that treats professional headshot photography like what it is: a production with a call sheet, a run of show, and a clear delivery window.

 Framing depends on where the images will live.
 A classic head and shoulders crop works for LinkedIn photos and org charts.
 A three-quarter option with more room around the shoulders suits annual reports and investor decks.
 For press and editorial uses, we often go wider with environmental backgrounds.
-However, a neutral background is often preferred in headshot photography to eliminate distractions and keep the focus on the subject's face.
+However, a neutral background is often preferred in headshot photography to eliminate distractions and keep the focus on the subject’s face.
+When comparing headshots to other portraits, cropping and framing should always suit the intended purpose—sometimes, extra space in the frame is needed for adding text or graphics.
 We choose the crop based on the brief, not a preset package.
 That is the difference between headshot photography that fits your brand and a template that fits a folder.

 Session Types: Studio, On Location & Remote